 A 2020 review of 33 scientific articles using topical finasteride for the treatment of male androgenetic alopecia and female pattern hair loss had similar findings.
 The studies “showed positive results with a favorable safety profile” and the authors called for continued research.

 Current research, while limited, points to topical finasteride as effective at preventing future hair loss and encouraging hair regrowth.
-But which should you choose: oral or topical finasteride?
+But should you choose topical finasteride vs oral?
 That depends.

 If you’re wondering how effective topical vs oral finasteride is, studies have compared the results of both.